 Hum- that which is immovable or indivisible

 Om Mani Padme Hum can be practiced as part of a japa meditation, using mala beads and repeating the mantra silently or out loud 108 times.
 Envision a golden seed of light at your heart center and imagine that the chanting nourishes this seed.
 It is powerful way to calm the mind and encourage an open heart.
-The lotus flower is a symbol of purity and the ability to grow from the difficulties of life.
+The lotus flower is a symbol of wisdom, beauty and strength and the ability to grow from the difficulties of life.
 You may have heard the phrase “No mud, no lotus” by Ticht Nacht Han.
 It is by overcoming adversities, facing challenges with an open heart that we grow and become more compassionate and beautiful just like the lotus flower.
+The lotus flower does not grow inspite of the mud, it grows because of it.

 You can practice this mantra meditation on your own or follow along to music.
 One of my favorite versions is HERE